cran-task-views/OfficialStatistics/OfficialStatistics.md

     estimation methods that range from the basic Fay-Herriot model to its improvement such as You-Chapman models, unmatched models, spatial models and so on.
+- `r pkg("SAEval")` provides diagnostics and graphic tools for the evaluation of small area estimators
+- `r pkg("mind")` provides multivariate prediction and inference (mean square error) for domains using mixed linear models as proposed in Datta, Day, and Basawa (1999, J. Stat.
+Plan.
+Inference)
 - `r pkg("JoSAE")` provides point and variance estimation for the generalized regression (GREG) and a unit level empirical best linear unbiased prediction EBLUP estimators can be